alshival/super_bible/README.md

 # super_bible
 A database of verses from the Holy Bible and the Gospel of Mary Magdalene.
+The `super_bible` database can be downloaded as a CSV file (`SUPER_BIBLE/super_bible.csv`), a pickle file (`SUPER_BIBLE/super_bible.pkl`) for importing into python's pandas, and a SQLite3 database (`SUPER_BIBLE/super_bible.db`).

+Individual translations, such as for the English Standard Version (`SUPER_BIBLE/super_bible_ESV), are also available

 The goal is to include as many translations as possible in as many languages as possible, though at the moment, the database only includes the following:

    <ul>
      <li>English